 More traditional activities including educational and training programs are also offered to the Loyola community, including various student groups, Student Life staff, Campus Police, and other administrators.
 The Counseling Center staff develops, implements, and evaluates outreach activities aimed at personal growth, teaching important skills, and fostering a sense of community amongst the participants.
 Examples of such endeavors include: facilitating first year student orientation groups; self-care workshops such as relaxation and stress reduction; and participation in campus retreats.
 Active liaison relationships exist between the Counseling Center and many departments across the campus.

 Fellows are actively involved in public health, preventive services, and traditional outreach efforts.
-Fellows will be given a chance to observe professional staff doing outreach at the start of their year, then co-facilitate and do solo outreach programs.
-Fellows participate in our Public Health Team Meetings, which meet every other week to develop our public health approach to community engagement around current issues.
+Fellows participate in our Public Health Team Meetings to develop our public health approach to community engagement around current issues.

 A significant percentage of counseling center psychologists are asked to conduct research related to process, outcome, or accountability during their career.
 As a result, Fellows would be invited to participate in new and/or on-going research projects relevant to the Counseling Center’s work and mission.
-Fellows will have access to office and campus computers, as well as the University's library and research support services.
+Fellows will have access to the University's library and research support services.

 Cultural Alliance Steering Committee